 Pizza Rustica is made all over Italy for Easter and in many Italian-American homes throughout the US and here in the Coal Region.
 Of the twenty-three million people who emigrated from foreign countries to live in the United States by the start of World War One, nearly five million were from Italy.
 All were devoutly Catholic and possessed a passion for their home region and an adherence to its traditions, customs and dialect.

-Lackawanna County in NE Pa. boasts one of the nation’s largest and most diverse Italian American populations.
+Lackawanna County in NE Pennsylvania boasts one of the nation’s largest and most diverse Italian-American populations.

 Traditionally made on Good Friday but not enjoyed until Easter Sunday, (it is a perfect make ahead dish for an Easter brunch) this pie’s exact filling ingredients change from family to family, but the idea is always basically the same – hearty meats and cheeses in a rich egg-y filling baked in a crust.
 As long as you like YOUR recipe, that’s all that matters – all are equally delicious.
 Often, the family recipes are passed down and the next generation of cooks is mentored to create the dish to ensure that their family tradition continues.